sighupio/fury-kubernetes-monitoring/katalog/mimir/README.md

 ## Deployment

-You can deploy tempo by running the following command in the root of the project:
+You can deploy Mimir by running the following command in the root of the project:

 ```shell